hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

         If you want to add other arguments, please add them in the initialization arguments for API consistency.

-        Finally, contribution to OFRL with a new OPE estimator is more than welcome!
+        Finally, contribution to SCOPE-RL with a new OPE estimator is more than welcome!
 Please read `the guidelines for contribution (CONTRIBUTING.md) <>`_.

         .. seealso::

-            :doc:`API reference of BaseOffPolicyEstimator <_autosummary/ofrl.ope.estimators_base>` explains the abstract methods.
+            :doc:`API reference of BaseOffPolicyEstimator <_autosummary/scope_rl.ope.estimators_base>` explains the abstract methods.

 .. _implementation_dm: